 - High degree of privacy

 - Low or No Fees

 - Irreversible Payment

 - Not Widely Accepted

 The emergence of Bitcoin has sparked a debate about its future and that of other cryptocurrencies as well.
 The future of this market has its roots in complete uncertainty.
 Cryptocurrency has the power to change the entire globe and hence I think it’s rightly said that the future of cryptocurrency is as much as the internet.
 Bitcoin’s success or failure in dealing with the challenges will surely affect the fortunes of other cryptocurrencies in the coming years.

-The revolution is already happening and thus cryptocurrency can be expected to do to banks what e-mail did to the postal industry and therefore the cryptocurrency can be expected to be a dawn of new economy.
+The revolution is already happening and thus cryptocurrency can be expected to do to banks what e-mail did to the postal industry and therefore the cryptocurrency can be expected to be the dawn of a new economy.